AllenSWDB/allenswdb.github.io/databook/cell-types/spatial-transcriptomics/VL-Integration.md

 **The subclasses sit at different depths.** Lamp5 and Vip neurons are superficial, Sst and Pvalb neurons are deeper.
-Median imaging depth of the typed neurons across the dataset:
+Median imaging depth of the neurons carrying a subclass label, across the dataset:

 | Lamp5 | Vip | Sst | Pvalb |
 |---|---|---|---|
 | 110 µm | 124 µm | 228 µm | 239 µm |

-The effect on composition is substantial: above 90 µm the typed population is roughly 86% Lamp5 and Vip, while below 210 µm it is 60–70% Pvalb.
+The effect on composition is substantial: above 90 µm the labeled population is roughly 86% Lamp5 and Vip, while below 210 µm it is 60–70% Pvalb.
 A comparison between Vip and Pvalb neurons is therefore also, to a large extent, a comparison between superficial and deep cortex.
 Note that these are imaging